dadhi/XamlTea/README.md

 Adapted from this [great Elm F# project](https://github.com/AnthonyLloyd/Elm).

-__Currently it is proof-of-concept.
+__Currently a proof-of-concept.
 Please, help me to make it a real thing.__

 ## Progress